Dr Mark Whittow (1957-2017)

 The opportunity to be Senior Proctor then came his way at Corpus and he relished a year, 2016-17, at the very heart of the university, privy to all its policies and issues.
 He was made for the pomp and ceremony of this ancient role, though he conducted the business of the Proctors’ Office with his usual efficiency.
 Widely admired across the university, he was a natural candidate for the Provostship at Oriel, another college with which Mark kept his relations warm.
 His election in early December 2017 was greeted with genuine joy.
 Many of us welcomed the election of a head of house who had so much experience at the sharp end of Oxford, who knew so much about the university, and who was utterly loyal to its traditions and methods of learning.

 Our thoughts are with Helen, his wife, and their three children George, Mary and Flossie, the last of whom who was born while Mark was at St Peter’s and was another addition to the college family.
 They have lost a devoted husband and father, and we have lost a mentor, colleague and friend."

-Details of the funeral arrangements will be posted at a later date.
+Mark’s funeral will take place at 2:30pm on Monday 12 February at Christ Church Cathedral.
 Our heartfelt condolences go to Mark’s wife, Helen, and all his family.
 An obituary by Lawrence Goldman and Henrietta Leyser has been published in the Guardian here.
 Tributes have also been published in the Times (paywall), the Independent, the Daily Telegraph (paywall) and on the BBC website.